TechFems-projects-and-resources/flexbox-practice/README.md

 **Align-items**
 1. Just like `justify-content` aligns the items along the main axis, the `align-items` property aligns the items along the cross axis (the y axis).
 1. Try this property out by making one of the items bigger than the rest by using the selector `.items-3` in your CSS and adding `height: 150px;` to this.
 Also set `justify-content` for the container back to `center`.
 1. You will see that all items now have a height of 150 pixels, not just item 3.
-This happens because the default value is **stretch**.
-When `align-items` has the default value, the element will stretch to cover from top to bottom.
+This happens because the default value for `align-items` is **stretch**.
+When `align-items` has the default value, the flex elements will stretch to cover from top to bottom.
 1. Now add `align-items: center` to the CSS for the container.
 You will now see the difference in height between the items.
 Because `align-items: center` centers the items across the cross axis, the larger item is centered in perfect alignment with the height of the container.
 1. Change the value to `flex-start` and `flex-end`, and see what happens.
 1. When `align-items` is used with the `stretch` value, all flex items will match the height of the tallest item.
 Try this out.